plengauer/opentelemetry-bash/README.md

 - run: ...
 ```

 Optionally, setup a dedicted job that is used to collect all jobs under a single root span representing the entire workflow.
+The job has to have exactly the name below and must neither depend on any other job nor being depent on.
 ```yaml
 observe:
   runs-on: ubuntu-latest